Photo Credit: XGen Photo

 There’s a reason that we play all of the games we do.
 There is always room for improvement and the chemistry and skill of a team will only grow as players get more comfortable with their teammates.
 Every team goes through streaks of ups and downs throughout the year but it’s a matter of focusing on consistent play.
 Sometimes there will simply be some bad bounces that don’t go your way.

 Remember that there will be adjustments made throughout the season.
 Give yourself time to adapt to new changes and strategies.
 Understand that they won’t always work immediately.
+You're still learning new skills during the year.
 The season is about pacing yourself and improving every practice and game.

 Take advantage of the natural breaks in the calendar.
 Realize the necessity of having time to recharge away from the rink and to come back refreshed and ready to hit the ground running again.
 Use tournaments as a way to create fun, off-ice hockey moments and to experience new towns and adventures.